techidaily/site-win11-tips/source/_posts/counteracting-overcapacity-alerts-for-gpt-service.md

  After clearing the cache, restart Google Chrome and check for the issue.

- If you use a different browser, check out[how to clear the cache on Microsoft Edge](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) and[Mozilla Firefox](https://www.makeuseof.com/clear-cache-firefox/) .
+ If you use a different browser, check out [how to clear the cache on Microsoft Edge](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) and [Mozilla Firefox](https://www.makeuseof.com/clear-cache-firefox/) .

 ## 4\.
 Disable All Browser Extensions and Remove Any Problematic Ones